Fangkang515/CE3D/README.md

 # running the demo (Advice for two Tesla A100/A800 80GB)
 make run-all

-# you can also runing manually to select required features and configure the GPUs.
+# You can also run manually to select the required features and configure the GPUs.
 python3 chat_edit_3D.py --port 7862 --clean_FBends --load "Segmenting_cuda:0,\
   ImageCaptioning_cuda:0,Text2Image_cuda:0,VisualQuestionAnswering_cuda:0,\
   Text2Box_cuda:0,Inpainting_cuda:0,InstructPix2Pix_cuda:0,Image2Depth_cuda:0,\